Clustered Federated Learning via Generalized Total Variation Minimization: Introduction

 In contrast to its computational aspects, the statistical aspects of GTV minimization are far less understood \cite{NetworkLasso,Smith2017}.
-Our main focus is on the dependency of solutions to GTV minimization on the cluster structure of networked data.
-It is possible to frame GTV minimization as the learning or recovery of group-sparse models \cite{BuhlGeerBook}.
+It is possible to frame GTV minimization as the learning or recovery of group-sparse models which have been thoroughly studied within high-dimensional statistics \cite{BuhlGeerBook,Wain2019}.
 However, it is unclear how the group-sparse models underlying GTV minimization are related to the fine-grained properties (such as cluster structure) of the empirical graph.
+Our main contribution is a characterization of the clustering behaviour of GTV minimization.

 The closest to our work is the recent analysis of convex clustering \cite{JMLR:v22:18-694}.
-As convex clustering is a special case of GTV minimization (see Section \ref{sec_interpreations}), our work significantly extends the results in \cite{JMLR:v22:18-694}.
-Moreover, in contrast to \cite{JMLR:v22:18-694}, we characterize the cluster structure of local datasets using network flows.
+Indeed, convex clustering is a special case of GTV minimization (see Section \ref{sec_interpreations}).
+Moreover, in contrast to \cite{JMLR:v22:18-694}, we characterize the cluster structure of GTV minimization using network flows.
+These flows are injected and absorbed at the nodes via the gradient of the loss function used to train the local models.

+Finally, we like to comment on the relation between our work and graph clustering methods \cite{IntroLGCAlgSoftw2018,Lang2004,Veldt2019,JungLocalGraphClustering}.
+In particular, GTV minimization generalizes graph clustering methods in the sense of not only taking into account the connectivity (edges) in the empirical graph but also the shape of local loss functions (which are used to train the local models).
+The main theme of this paper is the interplay between the edge connectivity of the empirical graph and the shape of local loss functions within GTV minimization.